Welcome and Introduction to Coaching

 Welcome!
 We excited to work with you.
 Please read this before your first coaching session.

-Research clearly supports the efficacy of executive coaching as a method for achieving:
+Research clearly supports the efficacy of coaching as a method for achieving:

 Coaching is an action-oriented process that focuses on positive change and sustained growth.
 Coaching works best when it is part of an organization’s overall leadership development plan and is tied to strategic goals.